w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ### How AI Agents Learn to Use Semantic Destinations

-A key question emerges: How do AI agents actually learn to use semantic markers exposed via Well-Known Destinations?
+A key question emerges: How do AI agents actually learn to use semantic markers exposed via Discoverable Destinations?
 The practical answer is through explicit tool integration rather than expecting agents to discover these patterns naturally.

 #### Explicit Tool Integration

 AI agents don't need to "learn" semantic markers through training data.
-Instead, they are explicitly equipped with Semantic Tools that understand Well-known Destinations:
+Instead, they are explicitly equipped with Semantic Tools that understand Discoverable Destinations:

 **Tool Integration**: AI frameworks like MCP (Model Context Protocol) allow developers to provide agents with specific tools.
-Such tools can be used to discover destinations, navigate to destinations, or fetch content from destinations using Well-Known Destinations.
+Such tools can be used to discover destinations, navigate to destinations, or fetch content from destinations using Discoverable Destinations.

 **Instruction-Following**: Modern LLMs excel at following instructions.
 When given tools that can "find destinations on this website" or "navigate to the contact page," they can coordinate these capabilities effectively without needing prior training.